How can I check my cholesterol?

 What affects cholesterol levels in the body?

-As well as diet and lifestyle, our cholesterol levels can also be affected by certain conditions such as familial hypercholesterolemia and thyroid disease.
+As well as diet and lifestyle, our cholesterol levels can also be affected by certain conditions such as familial hypercholesterolemia and thyroid condition.

 Hypothyroidism can also lead to hypercholesterolemia, which is the increase of LDL cholesterol in the body.
 If you are experiencing symptoms of a thyroid-related condition, then a thyroid-related blood test can provide a simple way to check your thyroid function.